marcusoftnet/marcusoftnet.github.io/_posts/2007-10-01-send-mail-with-vbnet-and-get.md

-That is no biggie, i'll use SMTP-mail - you think... until they add the demand "and of course we need to know if the mail reach the delivery adress".
+That is no biggie, i'll use SMTP-mail - you think... until they add the demand "and of course we need to know if the mail reach the delivery address".
 Often that last part doesn't come up until the system is in production and the situation occurrs.

 Now you have some real tricky questions to handle.
 SMTP is a fire and